-Goal - setting SMART (B,M,E) is the mean of responses to five statements on SMART goal-setting, based on the five criteria of the SMART acronym, that are answered on a 5-point Likert scale and collapsed to a 3-point scale as above:
+Goal - setting SMART (B,~~M,E~~) is the mean of responses to five statements on SMART goal-setting, based on the five criteria of the SMART acronym, that are answered on a 5-point Likert scale and transformed as above:

 - I set goals and make concrete what I want to accomplish.
-(H1)

-- I set goals and know how to track the progress towards the goal.
+(H1) - I set goals and know how to track the progress towards the goal.
 (H2) - I set goals and state what can realistically be achieved.
 (H3) - I set goals and make sure they are relevant for my life purpose.
 (H4) - I set goals and specify in which time period I aim to achieve the goal.
 (H5)